msdharani1/TubeSeek/README.md

 - **⚡ Real-time Search Suggestions**: Get instant search suggestions as you type.
 Navigate them with arrow keys and press Enter to search, providing a seamless and efficient search experience.
 - **📺 Enhanced Video Search**: Utilizes the YouTube Data API v3 and intelligently detects if a query matches a channel name to provide more relevant results.
 Includes advanced filtering options for sorting and duration.
-- **▶️ Picture-in-Picture Mini Player**: When a video is playing, you can navigate to other parts of the site, and the video will continue to play in a minimized player in the bottom-right corner.
-Includes close and expand controls.
-On mobile, a simple swipe-down gesture minimizes the player.
+- **▶️ Distraction-Free Player**: A custom, full-featured video player that keeps you focused on the content, complete with an "Up Next" suggestions sidebar.
 - **💡 Personalized Suggestions**: A smart, non-AI-based recommendation system that analyzes your watch history, likes, and subscriptions to suggest relevant content on the homepage.
-- **✨ Distraction-Free Player**: A custom, full-featured video player that keeps you focused on the content, complete with an "Up Next" suggestions sidebar.
-- **🕒 Clickable Timestamps & Links**: Automatically detects and makes timestamps in video descriptions clickable for easy navigation.
+- **✨ Clickable Timestamps & Links**: Automatically detects and makes timestamps in video descriptions clickable for easy navigation.
 URLs and #hashtags are also converted to clickable links.
 - **📂 Playlist Management**:
   - Create custom playlists with a single click.
   - Add or remove any video from multiple playlists simultaneously.